-The 1975 murder of Sharron Prior.
-Joe Giacalone and I teamed up to explore the nightmare that has haunted Point-St.-Charles ever since.
+Joe Giacalone and I teamed up to explore the 1975 murder of Sharron Prior.
+It has haunted Point-St.-Charles ever since.
 We read the website that was made for Sharron and all the newspaper articles.
 Below are our observations and first reactions.

-The restaurant is about five minutes by foot from her home.
+Sharron (16) disappeared on March 29, 1975 after leaving from her home around 715pm.
+She was going to meet some friends (including a boyfriend) at Marina’s Pizzeria.
+The restaurant was about five minutes walking from her home.
 She never arrived.
-Sharron was found dead on April 1st, 1975.
+Sharron was found dead on April 1, 1975.

 According to her twin sisters Doreen & Moreen, Sharron wanted to become a veterinarian.
 I wondered whether Sharron had looked into going to college.
 Did she visit any colleges in the Montreal area?
 Did she meet any college students or any people older than her usual high school friends?
 Did Sharron ever mention that somebody in the neighbourhood was bothering her?